cezarypiatek/cezarypiatek.github.io/src/content/post/async-analyzers/index.md

 ```
 # VSTHRD110: Observe result of async calls
 dotnet_diagnostic.VSTHRD110.severity = error

+# CS4014: Because this call is not awaited, execution of the current method continues before the call is completed
+dotnet_diagnostic.CS4014.severity = error
 ```

-There's also a standard compiler warning `CS4014` for tat issue but it's reported only `async` method.
+There's also a standard compiler warning `CS4014` for tat issue but it's only able to report un-waited expressions inside the `async` methods.

 ### 8. Synchronous waits

+`async/await` keyword are viral which means if you want to await asynchronous expression and you are in non-asyc method then you are forced to rewrite the whole call chain to asynchronous.
+The easier solution seems to be calling `Wait` or `Result` on the returned task but it's just asking for the troubles.
+This solution will cost you two thread for that execution or even result in a deadlock.
+This problem is more widely described in [
+ASP.NET Core Diagnostic Scenarios - Asynchronous Programming](https://github.com/davidfowl/AspNetCoreDiagnosticScenarios/blob/master/AsyncGuidance.md#avoid-using-taskresult-and-taskwait).
+I highly recommend reading this article - you will find there even more asynchronous code smells.

 ❌ Wrong